-*Also known as Abbadon, Devil, the Evil One, Father of Lies, and Ruler of the Darkness
+*Also known in the Bible as Abbadon, Devil, the Evil One, Father of Lies, and Ruler of the Darkness

 by Dr. Hal Cauthron, New Testament scholar and retired chair of Southern Nazarene University's School of Theology and Ministry